-Action 20: Update Clauses 21.04-5 Tourism, and Clause 21.05-5 Pedestrian and Bicycle Strategy as outlined in Table 8, and update the reference to the Pedestrian and Bicycle Strategy.
+Action 21: Update Clauses 21.04-5 Tourism, and Clause 21.05-5 Pedestrian and Bicycle Strategy as outlined in Table 8, as well as incorporating the feedback from consultation outlined above and

-Action 21: Update Clause 21.04-5 Tourism to recognise Gumbuya World as an emerging tourist attraction.
+Action 22: Update Clause 21.04-5 Tourism to recognise Gumbuya World as an emerging tourist attraction.

-Action 22: Update Clause 21.03-Urban growth area, Clause 21.03-3 Rural townships and Clause 21.04-5 Tourism to recognise the need to provide arts and culture facilities.
+Action 23: Update Clause 21.03-Urban growth area, Clause 21.03-3 Rural townships and Clause 21.04-5 Tourism to recognise the need to provide arts and culture facilities.

-Action 23: At Clause 21.02-5 Open Space, under Use of policy and exercise of discretion, expand on the third point to ensure it also includes reference to linking with off-road pedestrian, bicycle and equestrian trails.
+Action 24: At Clause 21.02-5 Open Space, under Use of policy and exercise of discretion, expand on the third point to ensure it also includes reference to linking with off-road pedestrian, bicycle and equestrian trails.

-Action 24: At Clause 21.02-5 Open Space, update the reference to the Equestrian Strategy to ensure it is the 2014 document.
+Action 25: At Clause 21.02-5 Open Space, update the reference to the Equestrian Strategy to ensure it is the 2014 document.

-Action 25: Include a general reference to the provision of play spaces in Clause 21.02-5 Open Space, within the second dot point under key issues.
+Action 26: Include a general reference to the provision of play spaces in Clause 21.02-5 Open Space, within the second dot point under key issues.

-Action 26: Under Objective 2 of Clause 21.02-5 Open Space, include an additional strategy around walkable access to open space, including play spaces.
+Action 27: Under Objective 2 of Clause 21.02-5 Open Space, include an additional strategy around walkable access to open space, including play spaces.

-Action 27: Under Clause 21.02-5, under Objective 1, subheading Location and design, include an additional strategy as follows: "Provide play spaces within open space in accordance with the Play Space Strategy 2014" and include the Play Space Strategy as a reference document.
+Action 28: Under Clause 21.02-5, under Objective 1, subheading Location and design, include an additional strategy as follows: "Provide play spaces within open space in accordance with the Play Space Strategy 2014" and include the Play Space Strategy as a reference document.

-Action 28: Introduce a new clause that specifically addresses development in Beaconsfield and Pakenham in Section 21.03 Settlement and Housing.
+Action 29: Introduce a new sub clause that specifically addresses the Urban Established Areas of development in Beaconsfield and Pakenham in Section 21.03 Settlement and Housing.

-Action 29: Under Further strategic work, under Clause 21.
-02-5 Open space and Clause 21.03-2 Urban growth area and Clause 21.02-4 Rural townships include an action to introduce the Developer Landscape Guidelines as a reference document, and include an appropriate strategy in each section, to ensure that the Guidelines are considered.
+Action 30: Under Clause 21.
+02-5 Open space and Clause 21.03-2 Urban growth area and Clause 21.03-4 Rural townships include the review and adoption of the Developer Landscape Guidelines as further strategic work.

-Action 30: Under Clause 21.02-6 Post-contact heritage, nominate the development of a Heritage Policy as further work.
+Action 31: Under Clause 21.02-6 Post-contact heritage, nominate the development of a Heritage Policy as further work.

-Action 31: Within Clause 21.02-8 Resource conservation, include an additional strategy under 'Design and construction' as follows: "Encourage the inclusion of, or provision for sustainable technology in the design of new buildings".
+Action 32: Within Clause 21.02-8 Resource conservation, include an additional strategy under 'Design and construction' as follows: "Encourage the inclusion of, or provision for sustainable technology in the design of new buildings".

-Action 32: Under Clause 21.02-2 Landscape, include under further strategic work an action to undertake a cultural landscape assessment of the Cardinia Western Port Green Wedge to consider the cultural landscape significance of the former Dalmore and Koo Wee Rup swamp environs and the Western Port coastline.
+Action 33: Under Clause 21.02-2 Landscape, include under further strategic work an action to undertake a cultural landscape assessment of the Cardinia Western Port Green Wedge to consider the cultural landscape significance of the former Dalmore and Koo Wee Rup swamp environs and the Western Port coastline.
 The assessment should include consideration of Indigenous history, the drainage of the swamp, former railway lines and the Soldier Settlement period.

-Action 33: Include a strategy at Clause 21.04-2 Agriculture to discourage non-rural uses such a primary, and secondary schools and places of worship from locating on land zoned green wedge and locate these types of uses within the existing townships and within the green wedge land that adjoins the UGB, subject to strategic justification.
+Action 34: Include a strategy at Clause 21.04-2 Agriculture to discourage non-rural uses such a primary, and secondary schools and places of worship from locating on land zoned green wedge and locate these types of uses within the existing townships and within the green wedge land that adjoins the UGB, subject to strategic justification.

-Action 34: Within the further strategic work section of Clause 21.04-2 Landscape, include an additional point as follows: Prepare a local policy addressing the siting and design of horticultural structures.
+Action 35: Within the further strategic work section of Clause 21.02-2 Landscape, include an additional point as follows: Prepare a local policy addressing the siting and design of horticultural structures.

-Action 35: Within further strategic work under Clause 21.02-2 Landscape include an additional point as follows: Prepare a local policy addressing the siting and design of large sheds in rural areas.
+Action 36: Within further strategic work under Clause 21.02-2 Landscape include an additional point as follows: Prepare a local policy addressing the siting and design of large sheds in rural areas.

-Action 36: Investigate whether a single policy in relation to both the siting and design of horticultural structures and sheds could be drafted.
+Action 37: Investigate whether a single policy in relation to both the siting and design of horticultural structures and sheds could be drafted.

-Action 37: Under Clause 21.06-1 Design built form, include under Further strategic work "Develop a local policy to address subdivision applications that create a battle-axe layout".
+Action 38: Under Clause 21.06-1 Urban Design, include under further strategic work "Develop a local policy to address subdivision applications that create a battle-axe layout".